 Hand your kit in and perhaps have an old tracksuit and bin liner or previous race foil blanket on to stay warm, and head to your pen 20-30 minutes before the start.
 In the final minutes take your old kit off.

 Stick to your plan

 Stay on your goal pace as best possible, but realise that there will probably be a difference between your goal race pace and how you actually feel on race morning.
 It might be that you run 20 seconds slower early on, but stick to your plan and don’t panic.
 But back off if it feels like you’re running too fast.
 If it feels like you’re going too fast, you probably are.
 Check your splits and keep the faith.
-Run at the pace you have practiced.
+Run at the pace you have practised.
 After building into the pace you should then look to lock into the km or mile splits that became familiar to you in the marathon pace sessions and longer runs.

-We recommend you take on gels every 30 mins on race day and you should have practiced this on some long training runs.
+We recommend you take on gels every 30 mins on race day and you should have practised this on some long training runs.
 Take your first gel at 30-45 minutes and then every 30 minutes for the rest of the race.
 With it being hot on Sunday, I will be sipping water on every mile.
 You don’t need too much and be sure to not over drink on the way round.

 Run on cruise control

 Do a mental check during the early miles and midway through the race.
 You should feel relatively comfortable up until mile 18.
 You should be able to get to that point comfortably, then you have to go to work and see how tough you are.
 At that point, it’s all about what you have left.
 This is where the mind carries the body.
 It’ll be mind games towards the finish line.
 SO when you’re on the last 10K, grab hold of any motivation you have – maybe you’re running for a charity, for a loved one, for yourself – and keep reminding yourself over and over why you’re doing this and that you will do this.
 Do not fear anything!
 Just be super-excited, because YOU are going to do it!